 Contents

 Whether you want to expand your Australian business overseas or start selling to an international market, there are a number of legal considerations to keep in mind.
 For example, will your IP protections be valid internationally?
 How will taxes work?
-Do I need additional documentation?
+And do you need additional documentation to ensure compliance in 2025?

-Most businesses choose to expand because an international market offers greater opportunities for growth.
-For example, you might do business overseas to start a franchise, and maximise your profit-earning potential.
+Most businesses choose to expand because an international market now offers even greater opportunities for growth, driven by advanced technology and evolving consumer trends.
+For instance, you might be considering an overseas franchise expansion to maximise your profit-earning potential.

-In a technology driven world, it’s not uncommon for businesses to offer their products on the international market.
-However, with this kind of rapid online growth comes a lot of legal responsibilities, both domestic and international.
+In a technology-driven world, it’s not uncommon for businesses to offer their products on the international market.
+However, with rapid online growth comes heightened legal responsibilities, both domestically and internationally.

-The article will explain some of the key legal considerations when moving your business overseas.
+This article will explain some of the key legal considerations when moving your business overseas and provide advice tailored for the challenges and opportunities of 2025.

 How To Start A Business Overseas

-If you want to start a business overseas, you’ll need to ensure that you are compliant with the laws of the country you’re operating in.
-This means ensuring your documents are legally enforceable under international contract law (we’ll cover this later) and meeting overseas employment standards.
+If you want to start a business overseas, you need to ensure you are fully compliant with the laws of the country you intend to operate in.
+This involves verifying that your documents are legally enforceable under international contract law-something we cover in detail later-and that you meet local employment and operational standards.

 What Do I Need To Consider Before Selling Overseas?

-Once you have determined there is potential for your business to expand overseas, it’s important to make sure you have covered all the legal aspects of operating a business across borders.
+Once you’ve determined there is potential for your business to expand overseas, it’s important to ensure you have covered all the legal aspects of operating across borders.
+This includes understanding both domestic regulations and the specific legal requirements of the international markets you’re targeting.

-Protecting your business’ assets, having the right business structure, and ensuring your contracts are legally valid in the other country are just some of the things to be mindful of when starting a business overseas.
+Protecting your business’ assets, choosing the right business structure, and ensuring your contracts are legally valid in each jurisdiction are just a few of the factors to consider when venturing internationally.
+You might also find our guide to legal regulations for corporations particularly useful.

-We’ve collected some handy information on these legal points and more below.
+We’ve collected some handy information on these legal points and more below, so you can confidently navigate the international marketplace in 2025.

 How Does Intellectual Property Work When You’re Doing Business Overseas?